sovity/edc-ce/extensions/contract-termination/README.md

 The termination is saved in the EDC's database.
 Any transfer started from this contract agreement will be rejected.

-The contract agreements' implementation doesn't interfere with the existing EDC features besides forcefully preventing transfers that are started on terminated contract agreements.
-1
 ## License

 Apache License 2.0 - see [LICENSE](../../LICENSE)